-Magill Terrace, LP was formed to expand the development and availability of long-term housing for low-income persons residing in the City of Sanger, California, including the sale of low-income housing tax credits and entering into agreements for the financing, planning, construction and development, on real property located in the City of Fowler, County of Fresno, California, of an affordable housing project, generally knows as Magill Terrace, this anticipated to include 60 units of multifamily housing.
-The project filed the Notice to proceed with construction on December 5, 2017 and as of December 31, 2017, there is no substantial activity to report.
+Magill Terrace, LP was formed on July 5, 2017 to expand the development and availability of long-term housing for low-income persons residing in the City of Sanger, California, including the sale of low-income housing tax credits and entering into agreements for the financing, planning, construction and development, on real property located in the City of Fowler, County of Fresno, California, of an affordable housing project, generally knows as Magill Terrace, that is anticipated to include 60 units of multifamily housing.
+The project filed the Notice to proceed with construction on December 5, 2017 and as of December 31, 2018, there is no substantial activity to report.